agilenowdev/openapi-dev/AccessGroups/csharp/docs/GroupExternalsApi.md

             var apiInstance = new GroupExternalsApi(config);
             var id = "id_example";  // string | The identifier of the GroupExternal record.
 The parameter is part of the url address and some special characters are forbidden.
 You can extract any string to a base64 string.
-E.g email address name@domain.com value is base64|bmFtZUBkb21haW4uY29t var usersData = new UsersData(); // UsersData | The list of User information to insert or update.
+E.g email address name@domain.com value is base64|bmFtZUBkb21haW4uY29t var userExternalsData = new UserExternalsData(); // UserExternalsData | The list of UserExternal information to insert or update.
 The input parameter must be used in the `Extra` record array structure inside the `Name` and `FieldName` parameters in the foreign key fields. var name = "name_example";  // string? | The name of the database field.
 If empty, the entity `Id` field is used.
 Example:  ``` Id ``` (optional) var deleteNotExists = "\"false\"";  // string? | The Delete not exists function delete orphan values from a table.
 If you specify value, you do not need to manually delete orphan rows from the table, the service retrieves the result set and if it is not found from the json string, then delete orphan rows from the table. (optional)  (default to "false")

             try
             {
-                User result = apiInstance.PatchGroupExternalUsers(id, usersData, name, deleteNotExists);
+                UserExternal result = apiInstance.PatchGroupExternalUserExternals(id, userExternalsData, name, deleteNotExists);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)
             {
-                Debug.Print("Exception when calling GroupExternalsApi.PatchGroupExternalUsers: " + e.Message);
+                Debug.Print("Exception when calling GroupExternalsApi.PatchGroupExternalUserExternals: " + e.Message);
                 Debug.Print("Status Code: " + e.ErrorCode);
                 Debug.Print(e.StackTrace);
             }